 By bus from Mishima Station

-The one way trip between Mishima Station and the Fujinomiya 5th Station takes two hours and costs 2460 yen, while a round trip ticket costs 3100 yen.
+The one way trip between Mishima Station and the Fujinomiya 5th Station takes around two hours and costs 2460 yen, while a round trip ticket costs 3100 yen.
 Mishima Station is served by all Kodama trains and one out of four Hikari trains along the Tokaido Shinkansen.

 Bus Timetable (climbing season)